mankinde23/mankinde23/README.md

 ### Hi there 👋
+I'm Makinde Damilola, a frontend enthusiast dedicated to crafting polished user interfaces and delightful experiences.
+Proficient in JavaScript, I frequently weave magic with frameworks like ReactJs, NextJs.

 <!--
 **mankinde23/mankinde23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.